 4. Prime the Drywall

-Priming the drywall is essential to create a good bond between the tile adhesive and the wall.
+Priming the drywall is essential to create a strong bond between the tile adhesive and the wall.
 It also helps conceal any imperfections on the surface of the drywall.
 Make sure to use a primer specifically designed for tiling projects.

 That’s it!
 You’re all set to start tiling your drywall!